Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Measuring irreversibility

-where the right-hand side is the conditional average of the exponential of minus the entropy that is produced in a displacement, provided that this displacement is $\ell$ and of class $C$ (see Appendix~\ref{app: ft}).
-For a one-dimensional stationary system, this holds for all $\Delta t$, as shown in~\ref{supp: prop}.
+where the right-hand side is the conditional average of the exponential of minus the entropy that is produced in a displacement, provided that this displacement is $\ell$ and of class $C$.
+For a one-dimensional stationary system, this holds for all $\Delta t$, as shown in~\ref{supp: prop} of the Supplementary Material~\cite{supplementary}, and in a similar result~\cite{hartich_emergent_2021} based on splitting probabilities.
+A more general fluctuation theorem of this kind was obtained in Ref.~\cite{Wimsatt25} by considering a broader definition of classes, not defined only in terms of the initial and final point.
 Equation~\eqref{eq: pathEP} expresses the average entropy production in terms of a Kullback-Leibler divergence of the path probabilities.
 From an information-theoretic viewpoint, this implies that if instead of observing the full trajectories in detail, we only have access to coarse-grained measurements, we will typically obtain a lower bound to the entropy production~\cite{Gomez-Marin08,Roldan10}.
 This is a consequence of the fact that projecting or marginalizing two distributions cannot increase their Kullback-Leibler divergence, which is known as the data-processing inequality and proven by the log-sum inequality~\cite{cover2012elements}\footnote{ For non-negative $a_i$ and $b_i$, the log-sum inequality states $\sum a_i\log (a_i/b_i)\ge a\log (a/b)$, where $a=\sum_i a_i$ and $b=\sum_i b_i$.}.
 The displacements we are considering record the initial and final point ($x'$ and $x$, respectively) but ignore the intermediate points visited in the time interval $\Delta t$.\footnote{This projection, combined with Eq.~\eqref{eq: pathEP}, provides a lower bound to entropy production $\langle\Delta S_{tot}\rangle \geq k_BD_{KL}(P_{\Delta t}(x',x) ||P_{\Delta t}(x,x'))$.
 This bound is saturated for one-dimensional stationary processes or for generic processes in the small $\Delta t$ limit (see ~\ref{supp: prop}).}.
 Furthermore, the displacements only retain $\ell=x-x'$ and the type of displacement (\textit{i.e.}, less information than $x$ and $x'$).
 Because of this coarse-graining, comparing the displacements to their time reversal provides the lower bound

 as shown explicitly in Appendix~\ref{app: proofBound}.
-Nonstationary cases require additional care and are discussed in Appendix~\ref{app: td}.
+We remark that this bound holds for stationary dynamics and discuss the time-dependent case in ~\ref{sec: time_dep}.